 Roses n Rust was founded on a chance meeting during one of guitarist Russ Causey's solo gigs when lead singer Anna B. took the mic for a Sheryl Crow cover.
 The result is a full band that blends contemporary and classic rock with a soul and sensibility that makes Roses n Rust feel like you've been listening to them right next door your whole life.
 And in a sense, we have been through their headlining role at the annual Hoodstock Music Festival and their monthly gig at Sobo Café.

-From pop to soul to R&B, 33 West will have the entire 8x10 on their feet in their debut performance at MammoJam.
+From pop to soul to R&B the world class musicians of 33 West will once again come together to bring the entire 8x10 back to their feet for their second MammoJam performance.